 Risperdal Lawsuit Information Center

-A number of studies have indicated that use of Risperdal may cause male breast development.
-In 2006, one such study published in the Journal of Clinical Psychopharmacology found that the use of risperidone in children was associated with excessive levels of the hormone prolactin, which is tied to female breast development and lactation.
-Three years later, research published in the Journal of Child and Adolescent Psychopharmacology revealed that these high levels of prolactin could persist for as many as two years.
+A number studies have suggested that Risperdal may cause male breast growth, a condition known as gynecomastia.
+One of the earliest reports was published in 1999 in Psychopharmacology, after a patient developed gynecomastia while taking 0.5mg of risperidone in conjunction with fluoxetine (an antidepressant sold under the brand name Paxil).
+In 2006, a paper that appeared in the Journal of Clinical Psychopharmacology reported that the use of Risperdal in children was associated with elevated levels of prolactin.
+Prolactin is a hormone that is known to be associated with female breast development and lactation.
+Three years later, research published in the Journal of Child and Adolescent Psychopharmacology revealed that these high levels of prolactin could persist for up to two years.

 - Swollen breast tissue